Can I import a manuscript I wrote elsewhere?

 How are chapters detected?

-PubliWrite uses the headings in your Word document to identify possible chapter divisions.
+PubliWrite uses your document structure to detect possible chapter divisions.

 After importing, you can: